next up previous [pdf]

 }

-I sought reference material on conjugate gradients with constraints and didn't find anything, leaving me to fear that this chapter was in error and that I had lost the magic property of convergence in a finite number of iterations.
-I tested the code and it did converge in a finite number of iterations.
+I sought reference material on conjugate gradients with constraints and did not find anything, leaving me to fear that this chapter was in error, and I had lost the magic property of convergence in a finite number of iterations.
+I tested the code, and it did converge in a finite number of iterations.
 The explanation is that these constraints are almost trivial.
-We pretended we had extra variables, and computed a $\Delta \bold m =\bold g$ for each of them.
-Then we set the $\Delta \bold m =\bold g$ to zero, hence making no changes to anything, like as if we had never calculated the extra $\Delta \bold m$'s.
+We pretended we had extra variables, and computed a $\Delta \bold m =\bold g$ for each.
+Using $\bold J$ we then set the gradient $\Delta \bold m =\bold g$ to zero, therefore making no changes to anything, like as if we had never calculated the extra $\Delta \bold m$s.

 next up previous [pdf]